Opportunities and challenges in SRHR

 PATH and its partners will also support the national rollout of new guidelines, strategies, and policies.
 These include a plan for improved cervical cancer screening and to improve the delivery of newborns in institutions.

-PATH will advocate for and support the process of legal reforms identified in the Sexual and Reproductive Health and Rights Policy, including prevention of violence against women and protection for survivors, by updating laws on abortion, promoting guidelines on adolescent access to sexual and reproductive health and rights, and addressing regulatory barriers that inhibit access to contraceptives.
+PATH will advocate for and support the process of legal reforms identified in the Sexual and Reproductive Health and Rights Policy, including prevention of violence against women and protection for survivors, promoting guidelines on adolescent access to sexual and reproductive health and rights, and addressing regulatory barriers that inhibit access to contraceptives.

 PATH will also support the overall strategy on reproductive, maternal, newborn, child, and adolescent health and, in this role, influence the development of new strategies and policies in SRHR.
 Without such efforts to implement and coordinate the policy, the potential of the Sexual and Reproductive Health and Rights Policy may go unrealized.